Privia Health (PRVA)

 11. Balance Sheet Assessment

-12. Key Takeaways from Privia Health’s Q3 Results
+12. Key Takeaways from Privia Health’s Q4 Results

 It was good to see Privia Health beat analysts’ EPS expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock remained flat at $25.02 immediately after reporting.
+We were also glad its full-year revenue guidance trumped Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $22.52 immediately following the results.

 13. Is Now The Time To Buy Privia Health?

-Privia Health’s P/E ratio based on the next 12 months is 25.7x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
+Privia Health’s P/E ratio based on the next 12 months is 22.3x.
+This valuation multiple is fair, but we don’t have much faith in the company.
 We're fairly confident there are better stocks to buy right now.